The Three Stooges: Pain, Anger And Insults Were Never So Funny

 • 1956 – 1958: Moe Howard, Larry Fine and Joe Besser.

 • 1958 – 1970: Moe Howard, Larry Fine and Curly Joe (DeRita).

+The Joe DeRita era was a rebirth for the Stooges, who'd found a new audience thanks to television.
+The old shorts, originally shown in movie theaters, turned out to be very popular TV programming, and all 190 were aired frequently.
+Their new popularity allowed the Three Stooges to make six feature films in the '60s, and in 1965-66 they had their own show, The New Three Stooges, which was a mix of sketches and cartoons.
+They were also in demand as guests on TV talk and variety shows during the '60s.
 By 1970, the Stooges were slowing down and were more loosely gathered.
 They began working on some smaller projects and touring.
 In the process, Larry suffered a stroke, which ended his career.
-There was talk about replacing him for a movie project they had been working on but instead, the footage they already had was edited and released as somewhat of a last hurrah in 1973.
+There was talk about replacing him for a movie project they had been working on but instead, the footage they already had was edited and released as a last hurrah in 1973.

 The Three Stooges' brand of comedy was deliberately absurd.
 Truth be told, most if not all of the skits would have been borderline life-threatening and illegal in the real world.
-Nevertheless, we laughed uncontrollably.
-There is just something so appealing about someone else "getting theirs”.
-They poked each other in the eyes and beat each other over the head.
-Nothing was off limits!
-And guess what?
-No disclaimer was necessary (don’t try this at home) … we were trusted to rely on common sense.
+Nevertheless, viewers laughed uncontrollably as these seemingly indestructible men poked each other in the eyes and beat each other over the head.
+Nothing was off limits.

 Like it?
 Share with your friends!